DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/25 Customize Cell Appearance.md

-Use [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) to customize the appearance of the cells.
+Use [cellTemplate](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#cellTemplate) to customize cell appearance.
 For example, in the following code all the dates that are federal US hoildays become red in the `month` view.

 ---
 ##### jQuery